djmannion/img_freq_web/README.md

 # Interactive image Fourier analysis website

-This hosts the code and files for a website that allows for interactive exploration of image Fourier analysis.

-This website could potentially be useful for teaching purposes.
+This hosts the code and files for a website that allows for interactive exploration of image Fourier analysis&mdash;potentially be useful for teaching purposes.

 Contents: